bradcarthew1/EEE4121F/README.md

 # EEE4121F: Module B Lab 1
-The steps below explain how to replicate the results from the experiment:
+The steps below explain how to replicate the results from the experiment and where to find the results:

 1. Run "chmod +x tcp.py" to compile the tcp.py file
 2. Run "chmod +x run.sh" to compile the run.sh shell file